AndreaTomatis/loex-xsmart-integration/README.md

     **Note**: if the custom_components directory does not exist, you need to create it.

 After copy-pasting the loex_xsmart directory into the custom_components folder, you need to restart HomeAssistant.

+# Disclaimer

+Author is in no way affiliated with Loex.

+Author does not guarantee functionality of this integration and is not responsible for any damage.

+All product names, trademarks and registered trademarks in this repository, are property of their respective owners.